sfeir-open-source/sfeir-school-nextjs/docs/markdown/06-error-management/14-custom.md

 ## What if I need to be more granular?

-You can still create custom ErrorBoundary component :
+You can still create a custom ErrorBoundary old-school Class Component :

 ```jsx
 class ErrorBoundary extends React.Component {